 My husband and I looked at each other in wonderment as we watched our baby go from a typical Oklahoma kid to an A-list Guatemalan celebrity.
 We may have been taken aback by the crowd of onlookers but Avery handled it like a pro.
 She was seemingly oblivious to the extra attention.
 She loves the camera and obligingly smiled for pictures.
 Well, most of them.
 She comes by it honest, I guess, having a father and a mother (at one time) who made a living in front of the camera.

 Why a blonde baby may attract more attention abroad

-In reality, Avery is probably one of the first white, blonde-haired babies who her Central American admirers had ever seen in person.
+In reality, our daughter is probably one of the first white, blonde-haired babies who her Central American admirers had ever seen in person.
 When you think about it, this particular region of Guatemala isn’t a major tourist destination yet.
 Those who do visit this amazing country usually stick to Antigua, which is located on the opposite side of the country.
 And those who do make the trek to Tikal, aren’t typically doing so with a toddler.
 Many of the Guatemalans we talked to have never left the country.
-Those who have traveled usually haven’t gone to places like the United States, Canada or Europe where fair skin and blonde hair are common traits.
+Those who have traveled usually haven’t gone to places like the United States, Canada, or Europe where fair skin and blonde hair are common traits.
 While we were there, we were told that the United States or Europe is not affordable for them to visit and also requires a visa that is difficult to obtain.